 - Diallyl sulfides (from the allium class of vegetables)

-These nutrients are found primarily in whole fruits and vegetables, so had they been factors in the Maillot and Lalonde analyses, fruits and vegetables would have scored higher.
+These nutrients are found primarily in plant foods, so had they been factors in Beal and Ortenzi’s study, fruits and vegetables would have scored higher.

 Putting It All Together